Image

 Understanding DWI Administrative Hearings in Creve Coeur, MO

-A DWI administrative hearing is a separate civil process from your criminal case in Creve Coeur, MO.
-This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
-If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.
+A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Creve Coeur, MO.
+It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
+If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.

 During the hearing, the following elements are examined: